Lack of Standardization Stalls Media Decarbonization Efforts

 While GroupM is a leader in this space, making its methodology available industrywide, it’s not the only player working to measure and rein in the carbon emissions associated with its products.

 Over the last few months, ad-tech platforms like GumGum, Brand Advance and Teads have also made moves to measure, reduce and offset carbon emissions, while OpenX reached net zero emissions following office closures and a transition to Google Cloud Platform.
-Media agencies like Assembly have also announced reduction plans, following in the footsteps of GroupM and Dentsu—both of which have their own methodologies for measuring the impact of media buys for their clients.